jwilsh/Auto_Village_Motors/README.md

 ### 1.2 Business Objectives:
 - How many cars will be available in 2023?
-- How many cars were available in 2020, 2021, 2022?
+- How many cars will be available in 2020, 2021, 2022?
-- Show the total amount of cars by year.
+- Show the total number of cars by year.
 - How many diesel cars were there in 2020?
 - How many petrol cars were there in 2020?
 - Which years had more than 100 cars?